Mirko117/bank/README.md

     ```

-- If you want to use SQLite it also should work by adding
+- If you want to use SQLite:

     ```makefile
     DATABASE_URL="sqlite:///web_bank_db.sqlite3"